 The USDA recently reported that the USVI set heat and drought records in 2021.
 Rainfall decreased approximately 15 inches on St. Croix and 12 inches on St. Thomas.
 This has significant implications and effects on pastures, forages, and livestock.
 Farmers must begin to adopt new management strategies to protect pastures and the health of their livestock and horses because of increasing climate change-related drought and temperatures.

-Dr. Bethany Bradford, Director of Veterinary Services explains that “extended dry weather presents serious health and welfare issues for animals that depend on forage and pasture.
+Dr. Bethany Bradford, Director of Veterinary Services explains that “now is the time to reduce animal numbers, separate animals to manage breeding, stockpile hay,and protein supplements, and expand water storage.
+She further states, “extended dry weather presents serious health and welfare issues for animals that depend on forage and pasture.
 Especially for sheep, goats, cattle, and horses who are at risk for malnutrition, disease, and death when pastures dry out.
 Animals will need additional clean water resources to stay hydrated; salt and molasses can help to balance nutritional needs during dry weather; and supplemental nutrition will be required for pregnant, lactating, and growing animals.
 If possible, reduce your herd to a manageable and affordable size for the amount of land that you have and feed you can provide.”

 For more information on preparing for the dry weather contact VIDA’s Veterinary Services teams on St. Croix at (340) 642-7320 or St. Thomas at (340) 774-5182 or St. John at (340) 423-9022.